alexben11/pre-work_study_guide/README.md

 # pre-work_study_guide
-A study guide for my pre-work assignmen
+A study guide for my pre-work assignment